Blink. Blink. Wow, I’m a mixture of utterly bored and confused…

 I’ve seen time and time again, people wanting to understand but not having a basic grasp from which they can build.
 Having a basic grasp means you’re able to relate to your financials, and see how they can play a part in your day-to-day business operations.
 The alternative, which most people take, is using them as a once-a-year tick the box exercise for the tax man.

 First though, here’s five quick reasons (none of them tax related….) why you should care:

 They’ll show the overall trend, in your business – without relying on your gut reaction, which could be off.

-2. Show sort term changes before your gut reaction realises:
+2. Show short term changes before your gut reaction realises: